Pizza Dough Not Rising

 Temperature is one of the critical variables that you need to pay close attention to.
 The temperature of the dough, the refrigerator, and the kitchen all make a massive difference in your result.

 The humidity in the air is of equal importance.
-The flour in your dough will absorb more or less water, depending on the humidity of the air.
+The flour in your dough will absorb more or less water, depending on the humidity of the air caused by a heater or air conditioner.
 As a result, you can have a wetter or drier dough.

-Proofing time and temperature work closely together and varies based on different types of doughs, flour strength, dough formulation, the degree of fermentation, and treatment received by the dough during mixing and kneading.
+Proofing time and temperature work closely together and vary based on different types of doughs, flour strength, dough formulation, the degree of fermentation, and treatment received by the dough during mixing and kneading.